-9.1 In order to ensure the integrity of the MSI being broadcast, MSI providers must monitor the broadcasts which they originate in accordance to resolution A.706(17), as amended.
+- 9.1 In order to ensure the integrity of the MSI being broadcast, MSI providers must monitor the broadcasts which they originate in accordance to IMO resolution A.706(17), as amended.
 Monitoring is especially important in a highly automated system, which is dependent on careful adherence to procedure and format.
-This shall be accomplished by the installation of an Inmarsat C or mini-C terminal with EGC SafetyNET receiver to enable each MSI provider to:

-- .1 confirm that the message is transmitted and received correctly; - .2 ensure that cancellation messages are properly executed; and - .3 observe any unexplained delay in the message being broadcast.

-9.2 EGC receivers only display or print messages on the first occasion they are received.
-Therefore, in order for MSI providers to confirm that all messages in force are still being transmitted by the LES, and that cancelled messages are no longer being transmitted, the EGC receiver used by the MSI provider to monitor their SafetyNET broadcasts should be powered down (including the transceiver), and re-booted at regular intervals, wherever this is possible.
+This shall be accomplished by the installation of a type approved Inmarsat EGC receiver to enable each MSI provider to: - .1 confirm that the message is transmitted and received correctly - .2 ensure that cancellation messages are properly executed; and - .3 observe any unexplained delay in the message being broadcast. - 9.2 Type approved Inmarsat EGC receivers only display or print messages on the first occasion they are received.
+Therefore, in order for MSI providers to confirm that all messages in force are still being transmitted by the SafetyNET services, and that cancelled messages are no longer being transmitted, the EGC receiver used by the MSI provider to monitor their broadcast should be powered down (including the transceiver), and re-booted at regular intervals, wherever this is possible.

-Alternatively, MSI providers should consult their equipment supplier for specialist EGC monitoring software which would not require the MES to be re-booted.
+Alternatively, MSI providers should consult their equipment supplier for specialist EGC monitoring software, which would not require the MES to be re-booted.